 Herðubreiðarlindir oasis and the shelter of Fjalla-Eyvindur

 There is a hut at Herðubreiðarlindir and toilet facilities.
-It costs ISK 500 to use the facilities, but do make use of them as it is not a given thing that one can find a toilet in the middle of the wilderness.
+It costs ISK 500 to use the facilities, but do make use of them, as it is not guaranteed that one can find a toilet in the middle of the wilderness.

 Gljúfrasmiður waterfall in Jökulsá á Fjöllum